f0253039/ai-interview-prew/README.md

 # ai-interview-prew
-my preparation repo for AI and software engineering interviews.
+This repository is for my Python, algorithms, machine learning, and interview preparation practice.